AStaege/sudoku-solver/README.md

 It then checks two conditions in a loop:
 1. it checks if one of the missing value of a row/col/quad is the possible value in only one field.
 If so, the value is set.
 2. it checks for every field if it has only one possible value left.
 If so, the value is set.

+## TODO
+Next step is to develop the possibility to rewind steps, if come to a point, were it can't be solved.
+This is mostly important for the plain field variant, considering that an ordinary sudoku may have only one solution by rule.
+Inserting values into the html table will follow soon, also an uploading function for json and/or headless csv files.